Skill Demand Index

 Which roles need Business Administration most:

-Other positions drive 100% of demand.
-Skills commonly paired with Business Administration include Resource Management and Project Management.
+Other positions drive 50% of demand.
+Marketing and Sales also frequently list Business Administration as a requirement.
+Skills commonly paired with Business Administration include Problem-Solving and Communication.

 Depth Level Distribution